 About The Painting – The Red Flowers, By Anita Louise Hummel

 The Red Flowers are an oil painting that was painted on canvas.
 There are also some gold leafing and other details in the painting.

 - Red Color – The main color of the painting is red.
-I choose a primary color of red and used some white paint on top of the red for some shadowing effects.
-This is why you will see an array of reds, to red orange tones to white.
+I chose a primary color of red and used some white paint on top of the red for some shadowing effects.
+This is why you will see an array of reds, to red, orange tones to white.

-- White background – The painting is red but also the background of the painting is an slight off white background.
-I used some other colors as greys and other tones to give the background a muted feel.
+- White background – The painting is red, but the background of the painting is a slightly off-white background.
+I used other colors, such as greys and different tones, to make the background muted.
 I did not want the background to be bright white but to be slightly muted in color.

-- Green – The green tones I used are a bit brighter as I felt the green tones should have some brightness while at the same time being a bit muted.
+- Green – The green tones I used are a bit brighter, as I felt the green tones should have some brightness while simultaneously being a bit muted.

-- Gold Leaf – I love gold leaf and I use gold leaf alot in my painting.
+- Gold Leaf – I love gold leaf, and I use gold leaf a lot in my painting.
 I wanted to add some gold leaf to this painting and place it on the middle part of the flowers.
-You can see that the gold leaf part is not solid gold leaf, but has touches of gold leaf.
+You can see that the gold leaf part is not a solid gold leaf but has touches of gold leaf.